ekimb/pasha/README.md

 ### Interpreting output

-Before computing a decycling or hitting set, Pasha will report where the set will be saved.
+Before computing a decycling or hitting set, Pasha will create a directory named `pasha_<kmerlength>`, and report the filenames the sets will be saved in.
 If `pasha generate` or `pasha benchmark` was run, Pasha will report running times:

 `usr@usr:~/pasha$ ./pasha decycling -k 6`<br>
 `Decycling set will be saved to: decycling_6.txt`